nephics/beanstalkt/README.md

 **`closed()`**
 Return True if the connection is established, otherwise returns False.

-If the connection is down (also while re-connecting), any attempt to communicate with beanstalkd, using methods in the following sections, will raise an IOError exception.
+If the connection is down (also while re-connecting), any attempt to communicate with beanstalkd, using methods in the following sections, will likely raise an IOError exception.

 ### Producer methods